House of Steward Ragdoll Kittens

 you may transfer it to a kitten out of the next upcoming litter.

 If you would like to place a deposit, please

 Deposits are nonrefundable.
 In the event the Buyer changes their mind for any reason, and/or become unable to purchase the kitten or fails to pay remainder owed on pick up date, the deposit is forfeited.
-The only exception is if we feel the kitten is not healthy enough or death occurs to reserved kitten.
+The only exception is if we feel the kitten is not healthy enough, death occurs, or special circumstances of new owner.
 No kitten will leave the cattery unless paid in full.

 This kitten costs THAT much?????